Tiny-Earth/DemoSite/site/src/inclusive.md

 ## Why Inclusive Learning?

 Diversity in STEM requires inclusive learning environments.

-Recall from the previous module that a prevailing reason students leave science majors is not because they are incapable, but because science is too often taught in a way that doesn’t inspire them or instill a sense of belonging.
+Recall from the previous module that a prevailing reason students leave science majors is not because they are incapable, but because STEM is often taught in a manner that fails to inspire students or create a sense of belonging.
 Consequently, more than half of the 600,000 US students who declare STEM majors change to a different major before graduating [thiry_talking_2019](@cite), with students from underrepresented backgrounds switching out of STEM at disproportionate rates [riegle2019does](@cite).

-Reversing STEM attrition requires us to reimagine how the various components of a classroom work together to create inclusive learning environments.
+When students feel a sense of belonging in STEM, they are more likely to engage deeply, persevere through challenges, and envision themselves as future scientists, engineers, and innovators.
+And reversing STEM attrition requires us to reimagine how the various components of a classroom work together to create inclusive learning environments.

 ## A Framework for Inclusive Learning